medialab/sandcrawler/index.md

 * **Not a framework**: sandcrawler is a library and not a framework so that people can remain free to develop things in their own way.
 * **Exhaustivity over minimalist API**: every detail can be customized.
 This comes with the cost of a bigger footprint for tiny projects but with more reliance for big ones.
 * **Asynchronicity**: sandcrawler is not trying to fight the asynchronous nature of client-side JavaScript.
-If you want to be able to perform complex scraping tasks on modern dynamic websites, you'd better start embracing this asynchronous nature.
+If you want to be able to perform complex scraping tasks on modern dynamic websites, you won't be able to avoid asynchronicity very long.
-* **Better workflow**: sandcrawler aims at enabling developers to design their scraping scripts within their browsers using [artoo.js](http://medialab.github.io/artoo/) so they can automatize them easily afterwards.
+* **Better workflow**: sandcrawler aims at enabling developers to design their scraping scripts within the cosy environment of their browsers using [artoo.js](http://medialab.github.io/artoo/) so they can automatize them easily afterwards.

+---

+## Plugins

+* [**sandcrawler-logger**](https://github.com/Yomguithereal/sandcrawler-logger): *Simple logger to plug into one of your spiders for immediate feedback.*
+* [**sandcrawler-dashboard**](https://github.com/medialab/sandcrawler-dashboard): *A handy terminal dashboard displaying advanced information about one of your spiders.*

 ---